-Training will provide meaning and bring structure into their lives.
-The centre will also act as a source of support and help.
-Carpentry is a very useful skill and a source of income for the future, not just for themselves but for their families.
-Theoretical training includes teaching basic numeracy and literacy skills; the whole leads to a nationally recognized qualification, some business skills and a small starter toolkit.
+Training brings meaning and structure into their lives.
+The centre acts as a source of support and help.
+Paluoc is establishing itself as a good and free training centre, an unusual combination.
+Training includes teaching basic numeracy and literacy skills where necessary, in addition to aspiring to produce carpentry of above-average standard.
+It leads to a nationally recognised qualification, some business skills and a small starter toolkit.
 Figures quoted will cover the next 12 months.

 The project will help many young people to find employment and enable them to become self-sufficient, supporting both themselves and their families.
 This provides huge encouragement and greatly lifts their morale.
+Starting with a relatively small cohort, the aim is to gradually increase the number of trainees.
 With sufficient funding, we hope to be able to extend the project to offer training in other disciplines and to more young people in the future.

 Total Funding Received to Date: $2,026